 This will repeat for both PER and GameScore.
 Once both were run and optimized for MSE, I then created my new statistic, Seasonal Production.
 To validate that Seasonal Production was created according to both PER and GameScore, it had to be numerically like PER and GameScore.
 The best PERs are upwards of 30 and the best GameScores are upwards of 50.
 Given this, I checked that Seasonal Production fit in this range of scores.

 I then calculated each player’s career average Seasonal Production and took the top 50 highest.
 This generated my list of the best statistical producers in the NBA from 1981-2022.
 I took the top 50 because that is how many players are in my survey.
 This allowed me to have two ranked lists, one on familiarity and the other on statistical performance, of equal length to compare.

+Seasonal Production, as previously stated, is a hybrid of PER and GameScore.
+It combines the linear combination structure that GameScore uses with the per-minute production that PER employs.
+I was inspired by a well-known NBA youtuber, JxmyHighroller, to combine these two statistics because he used both PER and GameScore to perform some surface level analytics on players that are typically considered to be in the greatest of all time conversation (JxmyHighroller, 2021).
+However, the results of the random forest feature selection and the work previously done by David J. Berri are what lead to the actual structure of the equation.

 Dissimilarity Calculation

 After both ranked lists have been generated, the last step in this project is to compare the lists to see if they are similar enough to say that familiarity is possibly correlated with statistical production.
-To do this, I used the Bray-Curtis dissimilarity test found in the R-package vegan (Oksanen et al., 2022).
+To do this, I used the Bray-Curtis and Jaccard dissimilarity test found in the R-package vegan (Oksanen et al., 2022).
 Bray-Curtis is commonly used in ecology to measure the similarity between species abundance at different sites (Ricotta et al., 2017).
-I used this in my research by equating abundance to rank: the higher ranked a player is, the more abundance they would have.
+The Bray-Curtis test checks both lists for their contents and the rank of their contents, the Jaccard test just checks the contents of the lists.
+I used these in my research by equating abundance to rank and containment: the higher ranked a player is, the more abundance they would have and if a player is in both lists, then the player is seen favorably by statistics and pundits.
 I took the ranks of each list and reversed them, making the highest ranked player a fifty and the lowest a one.
 I did this to keep the output of the Bray-Curtis test consistent with its normal interpretation.
 The output of the Bray-Curtis test is a score between zero and one, zero being that the lists are the same and one meaning that the lists are completely different.
 If the output of the Bray-Curtis test is closer to zero than one, then there is a higher likelihood that there is correlation between recognizability and statistical production of NBA players.
+The output of the Jaccard Index is also between zero and one, but this time, if the value is closer to one, then the lists have more observations in common (Bag et al., 2019).
+If the output of the Jaccard test is gJreater than 0.5, then there is more evidence of possible correlation between recognizability and statistical production of NBA players.

+I also used the Bray-Curtis index to measure the ranks of the NBA 75 team players in terms of their recognizability and their statistical production.
+This sub-test yielded a deeper understanding of the relationship between familiarity and statistical production.

 Results